haruki-nguyen/.dotfiles-linux/wiki/EndeavourOS-GNOME.md

 - Install the repository: `git clone https://github.com/haruki-nguyen/.dotfiles.git ~/.dotfiles`.

 - First, install a Nerd font on <https://www.nerdfonts.com/font-downloads> to `/usr/share/fonts/` and set it up for the terminal emulator.
 For example: Iosevka.

+- Then, setting up emoji font: `fc-cache -fv`, this command will rebuild the font cache.

 - GNOME Terminal.